chuongtang/VirtualTravelling/README.md

 # World Travelling 🛩️ ⛵

-A little imagination during covid!
-What if we can travel to places see different scenes...in the digital world.
+A little imagination during covid! 👻
+What if we can travel to places 🗺️ see different scenes 🎑...in the digital world.

 This site was created when I was working on Project 1 of my cohort.
-Imagines and memories can be shared to others who travel..virtually through my little coding work.
+Imaginations and memories can be shared to others who travel..virtually through my little coding work.

 ## Project Detail: